 Henry's Ark Petting Zoo is an exotic animal petting zoo in Prospect, Kentucky.
 The petting zoo features animals such as water buffalos, capabras, emu, llamas, zebras, yaks, camels, ostriches, and an albino peacock, among others.
 Admission to Henry's Ark Petting Zoo is free.

 Parents throughout Kentuckiana rave about how much their kids love All About Kids.
-All About Kids is a 47,000 square foot sports center where kids can take classes in gymnastics, cheerleading, swimming, dance, and taekwondo.
-For younger kids, there is the Inflatable Fun Zone featuring inflatable mazes, slides, tunnels, and ball pits your toddler will love so much that you'll have to drag her home.
+All About Kids is a 47,000-square-foot sports center where kids can take classes in gymnastics, cheerleading, swimming, dance, and taekwondo.
+For younger kids, there is the Inflatable Fun Zone featuring inflatable mazes, slides, tunnels, and ball pits your toddler will love so much that you'll have to drag them home.

 To get to Huber's Farm, you have to take a lengthy drive through the country, but it's definitely worth it when you get there.
 Huber's Farm has a ton of things to occupy your toddler: wagon rides, a petting zoo, a cornfield maze, a train, and playgrounds.
 In the fall, your toddler will enjoy picking the perfect pumpkin from Huber's huge pumpkin patch.
 Some of the activities are free and some have an admission cost, but it's really easy to fill an entire day at Huber's Farm.

 Though many of the exhibits at the Louisville Science Center are geared toward school-aged children, there are plenty of things toddlers can enjoy there too.
-Exhibits that use bubbles, building blocks, or bright colors attract the attention of toddlers, and there is even a room for younger kids.
+Exhibits that use bubbles, building blocks, or bright colors attract the attention of little ones, and there is even a room for younger kids.

 You can always read to your kids at home, but if you just need to get out of the house and let someone else do the reading for a change, you may want to check out Story Time Tuesdays at the Pottery Barn in Oxmoor Mall.
 Kids receive a free gift after attending five story sessions.